Medicare Advantage plans are a popular private insurance alternative to Medicare. However, there are some pros and cons to Medicare Advantage.

 In this article, we’ll explore some advantages and disadvantages of Medicare Advantage plans, as well as how to enroll yourself or a loved one in Medicare.

-Most Medicare Advantage plans offer the following:
+Many Medicare Advantage plans offer the following benefits:

 There are different types of Medicare Advantage plans to choose from, including: